Owning a car isn't cheap but for many it's an essential cost given how limited public transport is in many parts of the country.

 11. Turn off your engine

-Depending on where you are and the situation, it might be worthwhile to simply turn off your car's engine.
-There are a number of scenarios in which we let the engine run idle where we really shouldn't be.
-This is costing you more money than turning it off and on again in many instances.
+Depending on where you are and the situation, it's usually better to simply turn off your car's engine.
+There are a number of scenarios in which we let the engine run idle when we really shouldn't be.

 The classic example is letting the engine run to warm up and de-ice the windscreen on a winter's morning.
 Try not to do this.
 Also, if you're dropping someone off to get a few messages, don't keep the engine running in anticipation of them being quick.
 These examples only eat into your car's fuel unnecessarily.
-You will save more money on fuel most of the time by simply turning off the ignition!
+You'll save more money on fuel most of the time by simply turning off the ignition.